“Jeff Licence, you have such a gift for capturing the beauty, essence, history and spirit of a place and a community.”

 Tigermonkey Productions create authentic stories, whatever the story and whoever the client, directed by award winning filmmaker and storyteller Jeff Licence.

-Jeff has created films for the Australia Council for the Arts, Qld Performing Arts Centre, Griffith University, Penguin Publishing, Aurecon Engineering, Burleigh Brewing company, F.S.G, Australian Institute of Architects and the ABC (plus many more).
+Jeff has created films for the Qld Performing Arts Centre, Griffith University, Penguin Publishing, Aurecon Engineering, Burleigh Brewing company, Australia Council for the Arts, Australian Institute of Architects and the ABC (plus many more).